Filing for Divorce in GA

 What are the benefits of legal separation/separate maintenance?

 The most glaring benefit of legal separation is allowing a couple to work through personal or financial issues affecting the marriage.
 The court typically determines spousal support (i.e. alimony/maintenance), child custody, child visitation, and property division.
 Each state is different.
 For example, some states may not allow for property division in a legal separation.

 Another important benefit of legal separation is that each spouse can still reap the benefits of insurance and pension benefits from the other spouse.
 This may be another reason to choose legal separation over divorce or annulment.

 Should I hire a lawyer for a legal separation/separate maintenance?

+Georgia divorce laws can be compliicated and it is always advisable to hire an attorney.
 While it is not a requirement to hire a lawyer for a legal separation, divorce, or annulment, it is highly recommended for all three.
 To get the most desirable outcome for your case, hiring a lawyer is crucial.
 Without a lawyer, you must fill out and file all of the correct paperwork, appear in front of a judge on behalf of yourself, and correspond with the opposing party’s lawyer.
 Additionally, most people are not familiar with Georgia family law, so unrepresented parties may oversee certain rights that they are entitled to.